helloyanis/Esperantaj-Vortkomponantoj/README.md

 Features :

-- 👀 See how a word you find is build!
+- 👀 See how a word you find is built!
 You can know its meaning from understanding how the components are built!
-- 📖 A build-in, fully-featured Esperanto-English dictionnary!
+- 📖 A built-in, fully-featured Esperanto-English dictionnary!
 - 🎨 A clean material design interface, with light and dark themes based on your system.
 - 🏗️ A way to add, edit and delete word components to which you can give a definition, or a translation in another language
 - 💻 Local only, doesn't need a server to run, can even be installed as an app on your device to work offline!
-- 🔍 Smart search, will automatically detect if it's either a component or a word you're looking for, and display the results accordingly
+- 🔍 Smart search, will automatically detect if it's either a component or a word you're looking for, and display the best match accordingly
 - ⚡ Made to be able to work fast with large amounts of data.
 Loading times when searching should be minimal unless you have a super-large data dictionnary or run this on a potato!
 - 📲 You can create and edit your own dictionnary, as well as export it for others to use!